 Why we are here

-Artists Speak Out is a burgeoning site of resistance.
+Artists Speak Out is a proud site of resistance to Trump and his administration.

-As the destructive nature of Trump’s administration becomes more obvious, so does the importance of our resistance to its hateful policies.
+As the destructive nature of this illegitimate regime becomes more obvious, so does the importance of our opposition to its hateful policies.

 In the first few weeks after the stolen election, many of us were uncertain as to how we might resist the daily attacks upon our democracy.
-That was when I first thought of what has become Artists Speak Out.
-Now things are very much clearer and I am convinced that a platform for artists – who are by their nature resourceful, innovative, and self-motivated – to express their thoughts about the new junta and how we might fight it has a key role to play in defending our constitutional freedoms.
+That was when what became Artists Speak Out was conceived.
+Now that things are horribly clearer I am convinced that a platform for artists – who are by their nature resourceful, innovative, and self-motivated – to express their thoughts about the new junta and how we might fight it has a key role to play in defending our constitutional freedoms.

-Now that Artists Speak Out is starting to gain momentum I want to reiterate my thanks to all of the artists who have thrown their weight behind the project, and particularly to our newest contributor, Federico Solmi, for having faith in the role that artists can play.
+I want to reiterate my thanks to all of the artists who have thrown their weight behind the project, and for having faith in the role that artists can play.
 I am enormously grateful to them and proud to have provided a platform for their defiance of the current administration's evil.

 If you are inclined to do so, please use the contact page to sign up for future updates of Artists Speak Out.